I used to be an adventurer like you, but then I took a RTFM in the knee…

 Thus yet another tool was created.

-$ npm install -g create-react-app # globally install create-react-app $ create-react-app my-shiny-new-app
+$ npm install -g create-react-app # globally install create-react-app

 And that’s all.
 It comes pre-configured so you don’t have to go through all of Webpack/Browserify docs just to test React.
 It also brings testing scripts, a development web server and much more.